ZetangForward/Long-context-Eval/lte/interface.md

 - `--torch_dtype` : Specifies the PyTorch data type that you want to use.

-- `--generation_path` : This is the path where the model - generated results will be saved.

-- `--save_path` : This is the path where the evaluation results will be saved.

 - `--adapter_path` : The path to the adapter file

 - `--eval` : If the --eval option is not provided, the process will terminate after the model generation and before the evaluation.